olgarithms/sphinx-tutorial/docs/hosting-on-github-pages.md

 	cd _build; git worktree add -f html gh-pages
 ```

-## Viewing your hosted page
+With these changes, `make clean` will clean the `_build/` directory, and populate the `html`
+directory with the current contents on the `gh-pages` branch.
+So it will effectively clean your
+local documentation changes.

+## Disabling Jekyll

-Before we can preview this on `Github pages`, we need to tell Github not to use `Jekyll`: a static
+Before we can deploy our API docs on `Github pages`, we need to tell Github not to use `Jekyll`: a
-site generator tool that GitHub Pages uses by default.
-We can turn off its usage by committing a
+static site generator tool that GitHub Pages uses by default.
+We can turn off its usage by
-`.nojekyll` file our `_build/html` folder.
+committing a `.nojekyll` file our `_build/html` folder.

 ```sh
 cd _build/html